Jeast85/Canadarm/README.md

 ********************************
 ****** INSTALLATION ******
 *******************************
-Extract folder content to your KSP/Gamedata folder
+-	Extract folder content to your KSP/Gamedata folder
+-	(optional) Extract subassembly file to your KSP/saves/profilename/subassemblies folder

 ********************************